metagol/metagol/README.md

 metarule([P,Q],([P,A,B]:-[[Q,A,C],@term_gt(A,C),[P,C,B],@term_gt(C,B)])).
 ```

-Here, the atoms `@term_gt(A,C)` and `@term_gt(C,B)` define a total ordering over the terms.
-The user must define the ordering `@term_gt(A,B)`.
-An total order is necessary to guarantee termination of the meta-interpreter.
+The atoms `@term_gt(A,C)` and `@term_gt(C,B)` define a total ordering over the terms, which must be supplied by the user.
+A total order is necessary to guarantee termination of the meta-interpreter.
 For example, suppose you are learning robot strategies for a robot in a one-dimensional space and each term is a state (a list of Prolog facts).
 The following ordering ensures that the robot always moves at least one place to the right.
 Because the space is finite, termination is guaranteed.

 ```prolog
 term_gt(A,B):-